 Here is the point I am trying to make.
-Don't jump in to the blogging world as a full time job.
+Don't jump into the blogging world as a full-time job.
 The best part of blogging is, you can do it part time without affecting your primary job.
 So, why not try that option first and see it how works out for you?

-I was making X amount when I was blogging 2 hours per day as part time.
+I was making X amount when I was blogging 2 hours per day as part-time.
 After I switched to full time, this X did not become 8X.
 It did not even become 2X or 4X.
-Even though I am happy about the X amount I am still making, I was surprised that the X did not grow at all after I switched from 1 hour blogging to all time blogging.
+Even though I am happy about the X amount I am still making, I was surprised that the X did not grow at all after I switched from 1-hour blogging to all-time blogging.

 Full time blogging vs Part time blogging

 If you just finished college, go and work in some corporate offices for 4-5 years.
 You need the corporate training to make you a successful businessman in the IT world.
 Just sitting inside your room and blogging all day will not make you a successful businessman.
-You need to interact with humans and you need some corporate experience to grow higher up in Blogging world.
+You need to interact with humans and you need some corporate experience to grow higher up in the Blogging world.

 Read more: AdSense Tips